 COMPANHIA DA ESCALADA ORIGINS

 Flavio Daflon began climbing at 16 years old in 1989 in Rio de Janeiro.
-Six years later he left college (UERJ) to dedicate his time exclusively to developing a climbing school, which led to the creation of the Companhia da Escalada (Climbing Company) in 1995.
+Six years later he left college (UERJ) to dedicate his time exclusively to developing a climbing school, which led to the creation of the Companhia da Escalada (The Climbing Company) in 1995.

-In addition to the climbing classes that Flavio administered, he also dedicated time towards writing mountaineering books, in order to help organize the sport in Rio, and, of course, climbing.
+In addition to the climbing classes he also dedicated time towards writing mountaineering books, in order to help organize the sport in Rio, and of course, climbing.
 Some of the important moments in this history are described below.

 In 1998, while climbing with friends, he met Cintia Aquino, a climber from Curitiba.
-A year later, Cintia moved to Rio de Janeiro and they were married.
+A year later, Cintia moved to Rio de Janeiro and they got married.

-In 2000, Flavio Daflon and a group of Rio guides founded the Aguiperj, which certifies professionals climbing guides and instructors in Rio de Janeiro.
+In 2000, Flavio Daflon and a group of climbing guides founded the Aguiperj, which certifies professionals climbing guides and instructors in Rio de Janeiro.
 Flavio was the Technical Director of this association.

 In 2007, Flavio and Cintia Daflon created the Guide to Better and Safer Climbing (Escale Melhor e com Mais Segurança), which is based on the manuals used in the Companhia da Escalada climbing courses.
-This book, which is 288 pages long, has been used by various other climbing courses in Brazil.
+This book (352 pages) has been used by various other climbing courses in Brazil.

 He has also climbed 6,000 meter peaks in Bolivia (including Huayna Potosí via Francesa in one day in 1996) and Equador.
 In sport climbing, Flavio has on-sighted 5.12a and 5.12b routes and redpointed up to 5.13b routes.
 Whenever possible, Cintia has always accompanied him.

-Flavio and Cintia have continued to give classes and the Company has grown.
-The school currently has more instructors, each one was selected for his professionalism and teaching facility and patience.
-All of the course content and instruction are closely supervised by Flavio and Cintia Daflon.
+Flavio and Cintia have continued to give classes and the company has grown.
+The school currently has more instructors, each one was selected for his professionalism, didatic and patience.
+All of the courses content and instruction are closely supervised by Flavio and Cintia Daflon.

 Since 1995, more than 1500 students have taken the Companhia da Escalada courses.
-The same number of Brazilian and international climbers have been guided by the Companhia in mountains throughout Rio and Brazil.
-The Companhia da Escalada is currently the largest and oldest climbing school active in Rio de Janeiro.
+The same number of Brazilian and international climbers have been guided by the Companhia da Escalada in the mountains.
+Companhia da Escalada is currently the largest and oldest climbing school active in Rio de Janeiro.